 Slide 10: BLUE AND PURPLE

-Ask the participants, what blue and purple vegetables and fruits they can think of.
+Ask the participants what blue and purple vegetables and fruits they can think of.
+If they don't mention any of the following, mention them:

 Blueberries, blackberries, purple grapes, plums, raisins, purple cabbage, eggplant, prunes, and figs.